-My favourite brand is the Scribbles that Matter, It has a 5mm dot grid, handy markers on the centre of the page to allow you to design your pages easily and lovely thick 120gsm paper that prevents ghosting!
+What I use: My current journal is custom made by a small UK company called Citrus Book Bindery.
+It is A5 in size, has a 5mm dot grid, handy markers on the centre of the page to allow you to design your pages easily and lovely thick 140gsm paper that prevents ghosting*!

-My Pen of choice is the Staedtler Fineliner – I have a pack with a selection of pen tip widths that allows me to change up the style of my font.
+My Pen of choice is the Staedtler Pigment Liner in 0.3 thickness – I have a pack with a selection of pen tip widths that allows me to change up the style of my font.

-You can journal just using the above but you might want to experiment with colour in your journal.
-The following are my personal preference!
+You can journal just using a simple pen but you might want to experiment with colour.

-- Zebra Mildliners Chisle tip one end and fine tip the other.
+- Zebra Mildliners – Chisel tip one end and fine tip the other.
 Use for highlighting and all of the above, adding a more muted tones to your journal.

-- Sakura Gelly Roll – White Gell Pen (for adding white details or the white on black style)
+- Sakura Gelly Roll – White Gel Pen (for adding white details or the white on black style)